sachabinder/bsldict/bsldict/README.md

 ```

-The contents of `info_v00_20.03.30.pkl` file is structured as follows:
+The contents of `bsldict_v2_i3d` file is approximately the same as `bsldict_v1.pkl` but
+there are 14210 videos and 9283 words labelled.

+There are only I3D features from different model (different training) :

+It is structured as follows:

 ``` bash
 {